-Jury Finds Ex-UCLA Gynecologist Guilty of Sexual Abuse
+Ex-UCLA Gynecologist Can Be Retried for Sexual Abuse

 Los Angeles, California – A jury found former University of California, Los Angeles (UCLA) gynecologist Dr. James Heaps guilty on Thursday of five counts of sexually abusing his female patients.